martinwechselberger/martinwechselberger.github.io/_pages/about.md

 ## Research Focus
 My work addresses the challenge of analysing multiple timescale problems "beyond the standard form" where traditional splitting techniques fail.
 Current research highlights include:

-* **Geometric Singular Perturbation Theory (GSPT):** Advancing coordinate-independent methods and higher-order averaging to resolve hidden timescale structures.
+* **Geometric Singular Perturbation Theory:** Advancing coordinate-independent methods and higher-order averaging to resolve hidden timescale structures.
 * **Canard Theory:** Proving the existence and bifurcation of exceptional solutions that shape transient dynamics in arbitrary dimensions.
 * **Rate-Induced Tipping (R-tipping):** Developing a novel geometric framework to predict "tipping points" in systems subject to environmental change, such as ecosystem collapses and climate events.
 * **Mathematical Physiology:** Providing widely accepted explanations for complex oscillatory patterns and threshold phenomena in neural and neuroendocrine models.